nglod33/nglod33/README.md

 - 👋 Hi, I’m Nate Glod
 - 👀 I’m interested in backend development and DevOps/SRE
-- 🌱 I’m currently working at Meta as a PE.
+- 🌱 I’m currently working at Tiktok as an SRE.
-- 💞️ I’m looking to collaborate on Python software
 - 📫 How to reach me: nglod33 at gmail dot com